Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Methods

 Our final estimator combines these two estimates with a weighted average.
-We use heuristic weights based on the results of \citet{songMinimal1988} and \citet{poloTinyBenchmarksEvaluatingLLMs2024a} for creating optimal linear combinations of estimators based on their bias and variance.
-Specifically, our final estimator uses weight $\lambda = \hat{b}_2^2 / (\hat{b}_2^2 + \hat{v}_1)$ on the first, clustering-based estimator, and $(1-\lambda)$ on the second logistic regression estimator, where $\hat{b}_2$ is the estimate of the bias of the logistic-regression estimator based on the selected items, and $\hat{v}_1$ is the estimate of the variance of the clustering-based estimator.
+Specifically, our final estimator uses weight $\lambda = \hat{b}_2^2 / (\hat{b}_2^2 + \hat{v}_1)$ on the first, clustering-based estimator, and $(1-\lambda)$ on the second logistic regression estimator, where $\hat{b}_2$ is the estimate of the bias of the logistic regression estimator based on the selected items, and $\hat{v}_1$ is the estimate of the variance of the clustering-based estimator.
+These weights have been shown by \citet{songMinimal1988} to create optimal linear combinations of estimators based on their bias and variance.